 In 2015, FIRE, in conjunction with the Rotary Club of Ulaanbaatar, the School of Dentistry of Mongolian National University of Medical Science (MNUMS), and the National Center of Public Health, completed a pilot project, “Healthy Smiles,” to improve oral health among kindergarten-aged children.
 Activities included an assessment of the children’s oral health, teaching the students proper oral health practices, and distributing supplies such as toothbrushes and calendars for tracking their teeth brushing routines.
 It also included creating a supportive environment for children to brush their teeth, through outreach and training of parents and teachers.
 A complete teaching tool kit was given to each school in the program so they can continue to teach the children proper oral hygiene.
 Tool kits include: a Velcro teaching apron, cartoons, booklets, and many interactive teach aids.
 New sinks were also installed in each kindergarten.

 For more information, please visit our Healthy Smiles project page

 Between 2009 and 2012, FIRE worked with the Albuquerque Del Norte Rotary Club in New Mexico, USA, and the Selbe Rotary Club in Ulaanbaatar, Mongolia, to distribute 152,000 sharps containers (biohazard boxes for sharp medical waste) to 305 rural hospitals and clinics in Mongolia.
 We reached 10 provinces and trained 2,030 health care workers.
 This was a two-year supply of sharps containers for every hospital in each province.
-These containers were distributed in conjunction with a one-day training session for representatives from every hospital, on use of the containers and proper medical waste management.
-We distributed educational posters and handouts as well as a one-hour training DVD which FIRE wrote, directed and produced.
+These containers were distributed in conjunction with a one-day training session for representatives from every hospital, on the use of the containers and proper medical waste management.
+We distributed educational posters and handouts as well as a one-hour training DVD that FIRE wrote, directed, and produced.

 Please visit our Safety Box project page for more information.